leejielong/temptaker/README.md

 # temptaker
-Simple script for a temperature taking system based off an Arduino Nano, a HRSC-04 ultrasonic sensor and a MLX90614-DCI IR Temperature Sensor
+Arduino script for a temperature taking system based off an Arduino Nano, a HRSC-04 ultrasonic sensor and a MLX90614-DCI IR Temperature Sensor

 # Components
 -1x Arduino Nano